 'If you're arriving before check-in, email the hotel directly and ask to use the pool and store your bags,' says John Spencer, frequent traveller and founder of luxury travel blog The Luxe Travelist (@luxetravelist).

-There's plenty you can do to be as prepared as possible for travelling, and get that holiday feeling started before you take off.
+There's plenty you can do to be as prepared as possible for your travels, from travel insurance to charging your gadgets and even the perfect comfy flight clothes, so you can get that holiday feeling started before you take off.